 - construct databases of contact details for the purpose of informing relevant parties about relevant grant opportunities, or

 - for ensuring compliance with the NHMRC Misconduct Policy.

 Receipt of unsolicited personal information

-Unsolicited personal information is personal information (including sensitive or health information) received where there were no active steps taken to collect the information.
-NHMRC may receive unsolicited personal information about an individual in correspondence from external parties, including in ministerial correspondence, submissions to public consultations, complaints and in correspondence seeking advice.
+Unsolicited personal information is personal information received where there were no active steps taken by NHMRC to collect the information.
+NHMRC may receive unsolicited personal information about an individual in correspondence from external parties, including in ministerial correspondence, submissions to public or targeted consultations or surveys, complaints and in correspondence seeking advice.

-- If NHMRC determines that it could not have collected the personal information, and the information is not contained in a Commonwealth record2, NHMRC will, as soon as practicable, but only if it is lawful and reasonable to do so, destroy the information or ensure that the information is de-identified.
+However, if NHMRC determines that it would not have collected the personal information, and the information is not contained in a Commonwealth record2, NHMRC will, as soon as practicable, but only if it is lawful and reasonable to do so, destroy the information or ensure that the information is de-identified.

-Where it is determined that the unsolicited personal information cannot be destroyed or de-identified under APP4, the information will be treated in accordance with APPs 5- 13.
-Any future destruction of the personal information will comply with section 24 of the Archives Act 1983.
+Where it is determined that the unsolicited personal information cannot be destroyed or de-identified under APP4 (that is, it is part of the Commonwealth record), the information will be treated in accordance with APPs 5 to 13.
+That is, it will be retained until it can be destroyed in accordance with the Archives Act 1983.

 In regard to submissions received during public consultation, NHMRC reserves the right to redact unsolicited personal information from submissions, or to not publish submissions containing unsolicited personal information.